Who Gets the Good Side of the Fence?

 There are usually two sides to a timber fence panel one of which is a slightly less aesthetically pleasing side.
 Generally, to be polite you should give your neighbour the good side of the fence which means even though you’ve paid for the fence you will then end up with the not so nice side.
 It could be argued that in terms of kerb appeal it makes your property look nicer to onlookers but once in your garden you may have to settle for the inferior side.

-With Composite Fences by SAiGE this is not the case, although the boards have a front and back to ensure the grain on the boards matches the boards have the same look from the front and the back meaning neither you or your neighbour will be settling for second best.
+With composite fences by SAiGE, this is not the case, although the boards have a front and back to ensure the grain on the boards matches the boards have the same look from the front and the back meaning neither you nor your neighbour will be settling for second best.
 Gone are the days of having to decide who gets the best side of the fencing instead you can both enjoy a fence that will look as good as the day it’s installed for years to come.